SyedSaudAli/Adventure-Game/README.md

 # Adventure-Game
-This is 'cli' based adventure-game by Syed Saud Ali
+This is 'cli' based adventure game by Syed Saud Ali